 As a project professional, successful project delivery (or programme) is probably the most important goal you can ever set.
-The big challenge though, is that it’s one of the most complex, the most challenging and elusive goals that you will ever have and one that is fraught with risk.
-The payoff though, is immense, your career and job depend on it.
+The big challenge though is that it’s one of the most complex, the most challenging and elusive goals that you will ever have and one that is fraught with risk.
+The payoff is immense, your career and job depend on it.
 This article looks at how Mindset and Cause and Effect are equally as important to the success of project delivery.

 In my 20+ years of running change projects, I’ve constantly been told that it is impossible, well incredibly difficult at least, to deliver projects to time, cost, quality and scope, as it’s seldom achieved in totality.